echronos/echronos/pm/reviews/x.py_test_systems_shall_generate_non_zero_exit_code_when_tests_fail/David_Martin.0.md

          print the output of 'x.py build --help'.
 This applies to the other commands as well.
 It is unrelated to the current task though, so feel free to ignore.

+[stg: unfortunately, the argparse API does not support that directly.
+Since such a change would therefore require significant refactoring, I will leave the current behavior as is.]